 - All remaining candidates will see a prompt saying, “We are seeing unusually high traffic.
 We are trying to provision a server for your test.
 Try again after the countdown below.”
 They will see a timer for a minute before they can retry logging into the test.

-- After the first minute, the next set of candidates will be provisioned servers and so on.
+- After the first minute, the next set of candidates will be provisioned servers, and so on.

-- If the candidates in a session exceed the limit, the first set of candidates will be logged in to the test, the next set of candidates will see an error: “Our servers are at capacity.
+- If the candidates in a session exceed the limit, the first set of candidates will be logged in to the test, and the next set of candidates will see an error: “Our servers are at capacity.
 Please try to take this test after some time”.
 As existing candidates finish their attempts, new candidates will be allowed to log into the test.